GodotSteam/GodotSteam/docs/classes/matchmaking.md

 	**Returns:** void

-	If the results returned via the [lobby_created](#lobby_created) call result indicate success then the lobby is joined & ready to use at this point.
+	If the results returned via the [lobby_created](#lobby_created) call result indicate success then the lobby is joined and ready to use at this point.

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamMatchmaking#CreateLobby){ .md-button .md-button--store target="_blank" }